2021 update on Lungarotti

-While the rest of central Italy majors in red wines, Umbria has a special gift for whites.
-It is rightly proud of the Greccheto variety, even if this is in reality two different varieties, true Greccheto and Pignoletto, both of which make elegant, classic Italian low aromatic whites.
+While the rest of central Italy majors in red wines, the wines of Umbria include a special place for whites.
+It is rightly proud of the Greccheto variety, even if this is, in reality, two different varieties, true Greccheto and Pignoletto, both of which make elegant, classic Italian low aromatic whites.
 Trebbiano Spoletino does have more character than its Tuscan cousin – not difficult I hear you say, rightly.
 And many producers grow a bit of Chardonnay, Fiano or Sauvignon Blanc to liven up blends.

 Grecante, Arnaldo Caprai, Colli Martani DOC, 13% – 100% Greccheto – classic restrained white with attractive hints of citrus and peach on the nose and then a surprising intensity on the palate.
 This €10 wine is not going to set the Tiber alight (yes it does flow through Umbria on its way to Rome) but it ticks a lot of boxes – subtle, refreshing, enough weight to match a range of foods.

 Trebbiano Spoletino, Fratelli Pardi, 2014, 13% – 100% of the eponymous grape variety, this wine from the wet and difficult 2014 started life with a remarkably high 9.2g/l total acidity.
-The wine maker tried to put it through malolactic fermentation to soften it but it was having none of it and it remained at 8.9g/l in the bottle.
-As a result a fairly bland palate but with crisp acidity has great ability to age.
-We tasted the 2011 as a four-year old which showed stony notes alongside ripe peach and a salt touch on the finale.
+The winemaker tried to put it through malolactic fermentation to soften it but it was having none of it and it remained at 8.9g/l in the bottle.
+As a result, a fairly bland palate but with crisp acidity has a great ability to age.
+We tasted the 2011 as a four-year-old which showed stony notes alongside ripe peach and a salt touch on the finale.
 A local wine of real potential.

-The eternal battle between freshness and oxidation is being fought out here in Umbria as elsewhere.
+The eternal battle between freshness and oxidation is being fought out here in the wines of Umbria as elsewhere.
 There is a demand – or is it a fad? – for no (added) SO2 wines and so we were interested to try them.

 Falesco, La Discordia [sic], Bianco Umbria, 11.5%, 2013 was a library sample and for good reasons.
 Tasted two years after the harvest it illustrated perfectly why tiny additions of sulphur are generally a good thing in white wines as there was little fruit and it was mildly oxidised, but not really in an interesting way.
 Definitely a ‘drink as young as possible’ wine.